The Effects of Immigration on Native Employment --- Evidence from Isolated and Integrated Ethnic Enclaves in Germany (new draft coming soon)

-This paper investigates how labor markets adjust to influxes of immigrants over the short run.
-We construct a panel data set for five European countries (France, Germany, Italy, the Netherlands, and Spain) at the NUTS-2 level over the period covering 2013--2017 using data from Data for Integration Project, Eurostat, Google Trends, and the OECD.
+This paper investigates how labor markets adjust to influxes of immigrants over the short run taking into account heterogeneity of ethnic enclaves in terms of the extent of their linguistic assimilation.
+We construct a panel data set for Germany at the regional level over the period covering 2013--2019 using data from Data for Integration Project, Eurostat, Google Trends, and the OECD.
 First, effects of immigration on native employment as well as conditions when those effects are positive and negative are derived theoretically using a search and matching model with a spatial component.
 Second, we empirically test predictions of the economic model in a shift-share design by proposing a new instrument i.e. linguistically unassimilated and linguistically assimilated shares.
-Shares are obtained by applying several correction factors to Google Trends ranks to measure the degree of linguistic assimilation of various immigrant groups.
-We find that a ten percent increase in the relative supply of immigrants in linguistically assimilated areas increases growth in native employment on average by 0.75 percentage points.
-If we use a classic past settlement shares instrument, that effect is estimated to be 0.25 percentage points.
-In contrast, a ten percent increase in the relative supply of immigrants in linguistically unassimilated areas doesn't result in contemporaneous growth in native employment.
-The results are primarily driven by France and Germany.
+Isolated enclaves are represented by the former and integrated enclaves by the latter while shares are obtained by applying several correction factors to Google Trends ranks to measure the degree of linguistic assimilation of various immigrant groups.
+We find that a 10% increase in the relative supply of immigrants in linguistically assimilated areas increases growth in log native employment on average by 0.16 percentage points.
+In contrast, a 10% increase in the relative supply of immigrants in linguistically unassimilated areas doesn't result in contemporaneous growth in log native employment.
 The study highlights the importance of taking into account differences in linguistically assimilated immigrants to understand immigration's effects on native employment.

 A Noteworthy Case of Overregulation: Occupational Licensing of Public Notaries in Russia